Castleton

 33. Red Wizards' Society Headquarters - almost an Inn for mages of the order who come and go on their adventuring way.
 This is the only open location the society has.

-34. The Mint - where gold, silver and copper coins are minted in moderately small amounts, this facility, run by the authority of the Prince, is also a moneychanger and a moneylender (for merchants and others with well-established credit).
+34. The Mint - where gold, silver and copper coins are minted in moderately small amounts, this facility, run by the authority of the King, is also a moneychanger and a moneylender (for merchants and others with well-established credit).
+It is guarded by the Greenvale Guard, and their units do not assist the Watch.

 35. Jeweler/Gemcutter/Finesmith - this artisan does a bit of everything, but his specialty is creating gold wire jewelry and enameling.
 His work is very popular at court.